iggredible/vim-operatorify/README.md

 # vim-operatorify

-A powerful utility that turns Vim functions into operators with minimal effort.
+Turn Vim functions into operators easily.
+So OP.

-## Features
+## What it does

-- Turn any function that accepts text into a Vim operator
+- Turn any function into a Vim operator (note: the function will receive a text 1st argument)
 - Automatically handles dot-repeat
-- Works with motions and visual selections
-- Provides utilities for quick operator mapping
+- Helper for a quick operator mapping
-- Optional popup menu to manage multiple operators
+- Want to map multiple functions into an operator?
+No problem.
+Use a popup menu helper to manage multiple operators

 ## Usage